-Teudat Zehut (Social ID number) on the payment page
+Teudat Zehut input field on the payment page

-Israeli citizens are required to enter their Teudat Zehut number, which is included in the payment receipt.
+Israeli citizens are required to enter their Teudat Zehut (Social ID) number, which is included in the payment receipt.

-Since payments can come from outside Israel, as well as from tourists or Israeli residents without a Teudat Zehut, the payment page includes a checkbox labeled “I am not an Israeli citizen”, which hides the Teudat Zehut input field.
+Since payments may come not only from Israel but also from other countries, as well as from tourists or Israeli residents who do not have a Teudat Zehut, the payment page includes a checkbox “I am not an Israeli citizen” that hides the Teudat Zehut input field.

-If the payment page is accessed from outside Israel, this checkbox is enabled by default.
+If the customer opens the payment page from outside Israel, this checkbox is selected by default.

-Hiding the field for payment links
+Managing the field for payments via payment links

-The Teudat Zehut input field and the “I am not an Israeli citizen” checkbox can be completely hidden from the payment page.
-This is useful for those accepting payments exclusively from abroad.
+The Teudat Zehut input field, including the “I am not an Israeli citizen” checkbox, can be completely hidden from the payment page.
+This is useful for those who accept payments mainly from abroad.

-Make sure to consult your accountant before enabling this setting.
+Consult your accountant before enabling this setting.

-Hiding the field for API Payments
+Managing the field for API payments

 To pass the Teudat Zehut number or hide this field from the payment page, use the <span class="u-richtext-element">client_tehudat</span> parameter as described in the API documentation.